isomerpages/pa-chingay/_whats-on/Chingay Mama Shop.md

                     <h3 style="font-size: 1em; margin: 0 0 .3em;">Coco Veda</h3>
                 </div>
                 <p style="padding: 0 1em 1em;margin: 0; overflow: hidden;">
-                    Coco Veda is a Singapore Social Enterprise that commits to Singapore’s Green Plan and 12 out of 17 of the SDGs.
-Our unisex range is 100% ha<br />
+                    Coco Veda is a Singapore Social Enterprise that commits to Singapore’s Green Plan and 12 out of 17 of the SDGs.<br />
+                    Our unisex range is 100% handcrafted by an all women's operations team, which is vegan and organic.
+All products are waterless; you just need a few drops to lather.<br />
+                    Sustainability is embedded within our business model, so our entire packaging is reusable, refillable, and recyclable.<br />
                     <a href="https://www.lazada.sg/products/coco-veda-anti-hair-fall-scalp-oil-100ml-anti-hair-fall-scalp-oil-repair-scalp-hair-treatment-%20%20dry-scalp-itchy-scalp-vegan-organic-sustainability-lemon-rosemary-oil-wat">Purchase Now</a>
                 </p>
             </div>